takeshimg92/takeshimg92.github.io/_posts/2024-08-16-thermoelasticity.md

 $$\boxed{\frac{2(1+\nu)}{E}\rho \frac{\partial^2 u}{\partial t^2}= \Delta u+\frac{1}{1-2\nu} \nabla(\nabla\cdot u)-{\frac{2 \alpha}{3} \frac{1+\nu}{1-2\nu} \nabla T}  + \frac{2(1+\nu)}{E}f}\tag{4}$$

 where $E, \nu$ are Young's modulus and Poisson's ratio, respectively, and $u$ is the displacement field.
-The orange term denotes how temperature gradients affect the linear elastic equation.
+The  $\Nabla T$ denotes how temperature gradients affect the linear elastic equation.

 We must complement this equation with one for the temperature field, i.e. the heat equation.